vamshired2/LearnPython/listofkeywords.md

+#Keywords are reserved words in Python that have special meanings and cannot be used as variable names.

 Here are some important Python keywords:

 and: It is a logical operator that returns True if both operands are true.